HIPAA-Compliant Payment Processing: Everything You Need to Know

 Therefore, any payment method that adheres to HIPAA guidelines, including the privacy, security, and breach notification rules, is considered HIPAA-compliant.

-Examples of common HIPPA-compliant payment methods
+Examples of common HIPAA-compliant payment methods

 1. Credit and Debit Card Payments